 3.2.4.
 Ammonium Nitrate

-A chemical reaction between ammonia and nitric oxides forms an aerosol called Ammonium nitrate[8] [9].
-Ammonia is naturally come from excreta from animals, oceans, and human, while Nitric oxides are come from fossil fuel combustion and lightning.
+A chemical reaction between ammonia and nitric oxides forms aerosols called Ammonium nitrate[8] [9].
+Ammonia is naturally come from excreta from animals, oceans, and human, while Nitric oxides are come from fossil fuel combustion and lightning[15].
 The concentration of ammonium nitrate is high in areas with low temperature and low concentration of sulfate[8].
 It causes climate change, and it is a non-greenhouse air pollutant.
 Ammonium Nitrate can form nitrites in human body, which is a carcinogenic chemical.
 This may cause chronic fatigue, nausea, and nephritis.[9]
 Amine, a derivative of ammonia, reacts with water and nitrogen dioxide to form ammonia, and nitric acid.
 These chemical compounds chemically react together as ammonium nitrate, which is a solid state aerosol with nitrogen gas and water vapour.
 Ammonium nitrate is soluble to water vapour, which can be carried into ground with acid rain.
 [10]

 Table 1 summarises the global emissions of gases, which form the aerosols in 2000, and stated potential health effects.
 The data is referenced from an article ‘global simulations of nitrate and ammonium aerosols and its radiative effects’.